deg/clojure-then-you-think/README.md

 You've jumped into Clojure or ClojureScript programming because it sounds cool, or because you read a great blog post.
 Or maybe your boss told you to learn it now.
 Or...

 You've read some websites.
-Maybe you've already created a _hello word_.
+Maybe you've already created a _hello world_.
 You are ready to dig deeper.
 Now comes the hard work!

 Like we all know, _Objects in the mirror may be Clojure.
 Then you think._.
 Or, maybe